Margaret tells us about her life working at Norwich City Hall then at Jarrolds, and being part of a circus family.

 © 2021 WISEArchive.
 All Rights Reserved.

-We are very grateful to the National Fairground Archive, University of Sheffield for giving us permission to publish two photographs related to her family.
+We are very grateful to the National Fairground Archive, University of Sheffield for giving us permission to publish two photographs related to Margaret’s family.
 More can be found about these linked circus and showmen families at National Fairground and Circus Archive – The University of Sheffield.